HumanCellAtlas/dcp-cli/docs/Pilot_submitters_SOP.md

-# SOP for pilot submitters
+# SOP for pilot submitters providing data files to the HCA Data Coordination Platform

 This SOP describes how to submit data files to the HCA Data Coordination Platform (DCP) for the DCP pilot software release.
 Currently, the `hca` command line tool (hca-cli) is used to transfer data files to Amazon S3.